coder-lgtm/llm-demo/README.md

   title="Summary of trainings"
   style="display: inline-block; margin: 0 auto; max-width: 200px">

-- [ ] Build a new app with the new fine tuned model.
+- [ ] Build a new app with the domain-specitic fine tuned model
-- [ ] Compare the performance of a custom model against the base Llama2 model
+- [ ] Compare the performance of the custom model against the base Llama2 model

 ### References and useful links
 * https://www.kaggle.com/datasets